Mickey Davis -- Author Homepage

 Austria's New Glock Field Knives: The M78 and M81

-The M78 and M81 are reviewed and field tested by a custom knifemaker and a tough evaluator.
+The M78 and M81 are reviewed and field tested by a custom knife maker and a tough evaluator.

 Knives Illustrated, August 2008 issue